AllenCell/cvapipe_analysis/README.md

 cvapipe_analysis computefeatures run
 ```

-This step extract single-cell features, including cell, nuclear and intracellular volumes and spherical harmonics coefficients for cell and cnuclear shape.
+This step extract single-cell features, including cell, nuclear and intracellular volumes and other basic features.
+Here we also use `aics-shparam` [link](https://github.com/AllenCell/aics-shparam) to compute the spherical harmonics coefficients for cell and nuclear shape.
 This step depends on step 1.

 This step saves the features in the file `local_staging/computefeatures/manifest.raw`.